wultra/powerauth-cmd-tool/docs/Home.md

     --password "1234"
 ```

 Uses the `sign` method to compute a signature for given data using an activation record associated with an activation ID stored in the status file `/tmp/pa_status.json`.
-Calls an authenticated endpoint `http://localhost:8080/powerauth-restful-server/pa/signature/validate` that is identified by an identifier `/pa/signature/validate` (by convention the same as the endpoint name after the main context).
+Calls an authenticated endpoint `http://localhost:8080/powerauth-restful-server/pa/v3/signature/validate` that is identified by an identifier `/pa/signature/validate` (by convention the same as the endpoint name after the main context except the version).
+The endpoint must be published by the application - see [Verify Signature](https://github.com/wultra/powerauth-restful-integration/blob/develop/docs/RESTful-API-for-Spring.md#verify-signatures).
 Uses the master public key and application identifiers stored in the `/tmp/pamk.json` file.
 Uses HTTP method `POST`, `possession_knowledge` signature type and takes the request data from a file `/tmp/request.json`.
 Unlocks the knowledge related signing key using `1234` as a password.

 _Note: If a `--password` option is not provided, this method requires interactive console input of the password, in order to unlock the knowledge related signature key._